Join us for a live virtual "Master's Degree Programs Information Session" on February 1. RSVP here.

 The Master’s degree is awarded for 30 taught credits across semesters one and two, as well as the completion of a 6-credit thesis or capstone project in the third semester.

-The first semester in the fall will be taught remotely, plus two weeks of in-person learning during that semester.
-The core course, Navigating the Art World, will bring all students together on campus in New York City for a concentrated and rigorous introduction to the art world at the beginning of the fall semester.
-The remainder of the first semester courses will be taught online and can be undertaken from any location.
-Students will also reconvene in person for one week of field study in the fall.
+In the hybrid program, the first semester in the fall will be taught entirely remotely, through a combination of asynchronous lectures with live sessions featuring guest speakers and skill-based activities and can be undertaken from any location.
+Students will also have the option to convene in person for one week of field study in the fall.
 The second semester in the spring takes place fully in New York City from January to May, with a curriculum of required courses plus an elective.
 The spring semester will also include a week of field study travel.
+If needed, students enrolled in the Hybrid MA in Art Business program can defer one field study experience to the third semester and still graduate on time with their cohort.

-The MA in Art Business culminates in a capstone project which can take the form of a traditional, long-form academic thesis, or a more flexible Master’s Project (often a business plan or curatorial project) in consultation with a faculty advisor and is to be completed independently and between June and December.
+The MA in Art Business culminates in a capstone project which can take the form of a traditional, long-form academic thesis, or a more flexible Master’s Project (often a business plan or curatorial project) in consultation with a faculty advisor.
+The capstone project is to be completed independently from any location in the world between June and December of the third semester.